When to use a 3PL

 - Change Management

 You lose instant access to process changes.
-Changing an assembly or shipping run mid-stream may cause a delay of hours to days while floor personnel are informed SOPs are re-written to accommodate the new request.
+Changing an assembly or shipping run mid-stream may cause a delay of hours to days while floor personnel are informed and SOPs are re-written to accommodate the new request.
 Additional charges, known as AdHoc fees, may be levied since the change request is viewed as "out of scope".

 The same benefit of shared resources to provide additional labor and lower costs can also work against you as the work for you is put in line with the others.
 A much larger client may get more attention and their needs may trump yours.